 Challah French Toast with Kahlua Cream Sauce – Fluffy, flavorful and decadent breakfast or brunch recipe.
 This recipe can be made the traditional way, as well as dairy-free or vegan.

 Who doesn’t love a good French toast recipe?
 With the holidays approaching, family gatherings are on the horizon.
 This easy Challah French Toast with Kahlua Cream Sauce is the perfect choice for a family breakfast or brunch.
+And if you’re cooking for an especially large crowd, french toast always pairs well with a side of scrambled eggs.

 My standard Challah French Toast is always a crowd pleaser.
 This version is a little more adventurous.
 It features a drizzle of creamy sauce enhanced with the flavor of Kahlua.
 What could be bad?